 Horton is a very small city located in the state of Kansas.
-With a population of 1,500 people and just one neighborhood, Horton is the 201st largest community in Kansas.
-Horton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,480 people and just one neighborhood, Horton is the 201st largest community in Kansas.
+Much of the housing stock in Horton was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Horton is generally considered to be a blue-collar town.
 36.21% of the Horton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Horton is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Horton who work in office and administrative support (13.10%), management occupations (8.94%), and sales jobs (6.93%).